tudelft-reit/REIT-Python-Package-Template/README.md

 Here's a brief overview of the files and directories that have been created:

+- `.copier-answers.yml`: A file containing all your answers to copier.
 - `.gitignore`: A file that tells Git which files to ignore when committing changes.
 - `.pre-commit-config.yaml`: A configuration file for the `pre-commit` tool, which runs code checks and formatting on every commit.
 - `CONTRIBUTING.md`: A guide for people who want to contribute to your project, which has a lot of the same advice as this README.